mtulio/mtulio.labs/docs/playbooks/openshift/ocp-cco-multi-tenant.md

 ### Create more clusters

-> TODO: create the plugin with all snipets described here
+> TODO: create the plugin with all snippets described here

 > TODO: one paragram describing what's next.
 More AWS Clusters?
 HyperShift?
 GCP?